germangar/whook/README.md

 Several orders can be included in the same alert, separated by line breaks.
 For example, you can send the orders for 2 different accounts inside the same alert.

-#### As JSON message:

-JSON Messages only accept one order per alert.

-Example of a buy order in USDT:

-{<br>
-&emsp;"symbol": "BTC/USDT",<br>
-&emsp;"command": "buy",<br>
-&emsp;"quantity": "12",<br>
-&emsp;"leverage": "3",<br>
-&emsp;"id" : "myKucoinA"<br>
-}

-Valid commands are: "buy", "sell", "long", "short", "position" and "close".
-"Buy/sell" and "long/short" are synonims. "position" can also be "pos".
-For sending the order in contracts the key "quantity" should be replaced by "contracts"

-synonims: symbol, ticker // command, cmd, action

 ### API KEYS ###
 When you first launch the script it will generate a json file.
 This file is a template to fill the accounts API data.
 This file can contain as many accounts as you want separated by commas.
 It looks like this: